Columbia River: Pollution

+On March 7, 2022, Columbia Riverkeeper, a climate advocacy group, sued Weyerhaeuser, a timber and forest products company, for possible contamination of the Columbia River.
+Columbia Riverkeeper accused Weyerhaeuser of releasing harmful levels of runoff through their Longview Mill into the Columbia River.
+Furthermore, Columbia Riverkeeper stated that runoff could result in harmful bacteria growth.
+As of May 6, 2022, Weyerhaeuser reached a settlement with Columbia Riverkeeper.
+Weyerhaeuser was determined to contribute US$600,000 for river restoration and proposed potential fines of up to US$5,000 for each subsequent act of pollution between 2023 and 2025.

 Nutrient cycle

 Both natural and anthropogenic processes are involved in the cycling of nutrients in the Columbia River basin.
 Natural processes in the system include estuarine mixing of fresh and ocean waters, and climate variability patterns such as the Pacific Decadal Oscillation and the El Nino Southern Oscillation (both climatic cycles that affect the amount of regional snowpack and river discharge).
 Natural sources of nutrients in the Columbia River include weathering, leaf litter, salmon carcasses, runoff from its tributaries, and ocean estuary exchange.
 Major anthropogenic impacts on nutrients in the basin are due to fertilizers from agriculture, sewage systems, logging, and the construction of dams.

 Nutrient dynamics vary in the river basin from the headwaters to the main river and dams, to finally reaching the Columbia River estuary and ocean.
 Upstream in the headwaters, salmon runs are the main source of nutrients.
 Dams along the river impact nutrient cycling by increasing residence time of nutrients, and reducing the transport of silicate to the estuary, which directly impacts diatoms, a type of phytoplankton.
 The dams are also a barrier to salmon migration and can increase the amount of methane locally produced.
-The Columbia River estuary exports high rates of nutrients into the Pacific Ocean; except for nitrogen, which is delivered into the estuary by ocean upwelling sources.
+The Columbia River estuary exports high rates of nutrients into the Pacific, except for nitrogen, which is delivered into the estuary by ocean upwelling sources.